PabloChristian/dotnet-real-time-chat/README.md

 To execute and run the local application, you will need to download and install the following:
 <ul>
 	<li><a url="https://dotnet.microsoft.com/en-us/download/dotnet/6.0">.NET 6.0</a></li>
+	<li><a url="https://docs.docker.com/desktop/#download-and-install">Docker Desktop</a></li>
 	<li><a url="https://docs.docker.com/compose/install/compose-desktop/">Docker Compose</a></li>
 	<li><a url="https://www.microsoft.com/pt-br/sql-server/sql-server-downloads">SQLServer</a></li>
 </ul>

 ## Executing the Project
 To execute the project, follow the steps below:
+1. Run Docker Desktop.
-1. Inside the base directory, open the command prompt (cmd) and type: "docker-compose build" to build the application.
+2. Open the command prompt (cmd), navigate inside the project "\src" folder, and type: "docker-compose build" to build the application.
-2. Type "docker-compose up -d" to start the application containers.
+3. Type "docker-compose up -d" to start the application containers.
-3. Now you can execute the application.
+4. Now you can execute the application:
-   3.1 To run the Web Application, navigate to http://localhost:8080 3.2 To run the Web Api, navigate to http://localhost:8082/swagger
+   4.1 To run the Web Application, navigate to http://localhost:8080 4.2 To run the Web Api, navigate to http://localhost:8082/swagger